luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 Our results indicate that Notepad++ has the lowest energy consumption, with Notepad following closely behind.
 Both of these text editors are considerably more lightweight, with a much smaller feature set.
 Both Word and Visual Studio Code used a lot more energy, with Visual Studio Code using the most of all text editors investigated.

-While the more heavy weight editors consume more energy, their additional functionallity might be worth their increased energy consumption.
+While the more heavy weight editors consume more energy, their additional functionality might be worth their increased energy consumption.
-Selecting the best editor to use is thus highly dependent on if a user needs these exteded capabilities.
+Selecting the best editor to use is thus highly dependent on if a user needs these extended capabilities.
-Thus our reccommendation is that if the additonal features of the more heavy text editors are unneccesary, to use one of the more lightweight editors, preferably Notepad++.
+Thus our recommendation is that if the additional features of the more heavy text editors are unnecessary, to use one of the more lightweight editors, preferably Notepad++.
 ## References
 ## Replication